 I try to only point out things that I find suggestive (no matter how thin the case for that might be), or things that would have been suggestive if they had gone differently, etc. I don’t spend much time on what I consider to be pretty standard sibling behavior, whether typical siblings are often put in that situation or whether it’s extraordinary.
 For example, if a brother tells his sister that she looks pretty after she has spent hours dressing up for a dance, I don’t really find that remarkable.
 Or if the brother dies and the sister is heartbroken – well most sisters would be.
 It’s not remarkable.

 So, as impressive and amazing and wonderful as it is that Peter puts together and risks his life on this dangerous rescue mission, I’m not going on and on about it, because it’s no less than what I would expect.
+Of course not every brother would do it, but heroes in fiction stories do this kind of thing all the time.
+It’s expected.
 All the same, it is an incredible testament to his love for her that he make a suicidal jump across a ravine and risk the lives of five other people (four of whom do indeed end up dying on the rescue mission).
 He’d go up there alone and dig her out with his fingers – he makes that clear.

 After the fatal incidents with the nitroglycerine, Monique joins Wick and Peter’s team.
 She’s presented as a love interest for Peter, though there aren’t very many scenes dedicated to to their relationship.
 One of her fingers breaks, so Peter has to straighten them.
 He gets her talking to distract her.
 Then he asks her if she’s been sleeping with Skip.
 She gets angry, and that’s when he does it.
 Smart man.